 8. Children’s privacy

-Canva does not knowingly collect or solicit any information from anyone under the age of 13 or knowingly allow such persons to register as Users.
-The Service and its content are not directed at children under the age of 13.
+Canva does not knowingly collect or solicit personal information from children under the age of 13 and the Service and its content are not directed at children under the age of 13.
 In the event that we learn that we have collected personal information from a child under age 13 without verification of parental consent, we will delete that information as quickly as possible.
 If you believe that we might have any information from or about a child under 13, please contact us at [email protected].

 9. Links to other websites and services